PombertLab/SYNY/README.md

 	- Dotplots (in PNG format) generated from the minimap2 PAF alignments
 - GENOME:
 	- FASTA files containing the sequences of the investigated genomes
+- HEATMAPS:
+	- Heatmaps summarizing the percentages of proteins found in clusters
 - LISTS:
 	- Lists of protein coding genes with location details (.list)
 - PROT_SEQ: